Google Play: Apps

 Android Market was announced by Google on August 28, 2008, and was made available to users on October 22.
 In December 2010, content filtering was added to Android Market, each app's details page started showing a promotional graphic at the top, and the maximum size of an app was raised from 25 megabytes to 50 megabytes.
 The Google eBookstore was launched on December 6, 2010, debuting with three million ebooks, making it "the largest ebooks collection in the world".
 In January 2011 Google eBookstore was rebranded as Google Books.
 In November 2011, Google announced Google Music, a section of the Google Play Store offering music purchases.
 In March 2012, Google increased the maximum allowed size of an app by allowing developers to attach two expansion files to an app's basic download; each expansion file with a maximum size of 2 gigabytes, giving app developers a total of 4 gigabytes.
 Also in March 2012, Android Market was re-branded as Google Play.

 The Google Play Store, including all Android apps, came to ChromeOS in September 2016.

 In May 2021, Google Play announced plans to implement a new section with privacy information for all applications in its storefront.
 The project is similar to App Store's privacy labels and is expected to be released in full in the first half of 2022.
 The feature will show users what kind of information each app collects, whether the data it stores is encrypted and whether users can opt out of being tracked by the application.

 In December 2023, Google agreed to pay $700 million, mostly to its customers, to resolve complaints of anti-competitive behavior from U.S. states.
 Google also agreed to give users the option to pay through another party other than Google at download time, and make it easier to download apps from web sites directly.
-Google Play has until March 6, 2024, to comply with the new Digital Markets Act in the European Union.